At the moment the following projects are open for registration:

 Group of High School kids Backpacking up the W. Boulder (by D. Kallenbach)

-This our only cabin stay and front-country camping trips this season!
-Because each day we start out at the Chief Joseph/Clark’s Fork Trailhead, you can join us for a portion of this trip if you can’t make the full five days of work.
-Just make sure you are ready to hit the trail at 8 am!
-As always, tasty meals are provided.
+Because we start out each day at the Chief Joseph/Clark’s Fork Trailhead, if you can't join for for all five days, you CAN join us for whatever portion of this trip you're available.
+Just make sure you are ready to hit the trailhead at 8 am!
+Our trips are FREE!
+We'll feed you well.

 |Thompson Lake Trail Reconstruction 2019||Sep 6, 2019 – Sep 8, 2019||